williamxu7/williamxu7.github.io/_posts/2021-3-5-Supervised-and-Unsupervised-Learning.md

 I was a former financial analyst with no data science background.
 The data science concepts, supervised learning and unsupervised learning can seem tricky when people saw for the first time (including me).
 However, I have much enjoyed the journey since I started learning data science.
 I have found that concepts like supervised learning and unsupervised learning are not difficult as it may seem in the beginning.

-If you are looking to starting exploring the data science area, I hope this blog would serve as a stepping stone for you to dive in further.
+If you are looking to start exploring the data science area, I hope this blog would serve as a stepping stone for you to dive in further.
 By understanding the big picture of supervised and unsupervised learning and their uses in different industries, I am confident that it will make your future data science journey smoother and more pleasant.

 ---
 ## Reference